|Pilot F/O Donald A. Flavel, 416663 (KIA, BR) Bathurst, NSW

 Volunteer Defense Corps.
 Hamilton's volunteers found the crash within

 two and a half hours of their first search of Mount Tawonga.

-The four
+The crash site of this Beaufort remains in situ on Mount Tawonga.
 Much of the wreckage remains at the site,

 and incredibly, pieces of the tail section still retain their camouflage